SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 To learn more about **active and inactive content**, visit [this article](../common-tasks/inactive-content.md).

 Once your changes are saved, you can click the **Preview tile**, which opens the **Permissions Review - Preview** report showing detailed information about resources that will be included in the permissions review. **Top tiles (1)** show the number of sites included in the permission review, grouped by type.
-Click a tile to show only a certain type of sites.Permissions review due date, number of email recipients, and the number of orphaned sites - sites that have no owners, or owners that are blocked or deleted - is visible on the top of the report **(2)**.
+Click a tile to show only a certain site type.
+Permissions review due date, number of email recipients, and the number of orphaned sites - sites that have no owners, or owners that are blocked or deleted - is visible on the top of the report **(2)**.
 Use the **Orphaned Sites view (3)** to see all such sites.
-For each Microsoft Team, Office 365 Group, site, and OneDrive included in the Permissions Review, all site owners that will get an permissions review email, are listed.
+For each Microsoft Team, Office 365 Group, site, and OneDrive included in the Permissions Review, all site owners that will get a permissions review email, are listed.
 If you **select a row (4)**, the **Change owners action (5)** shows in the side panel.

 ![Permissions Review - Preview screen](../.gitbook/assets/enable-permissions-review/enable-permissions-review_permissions-review-preview.png)